top of page

 There are two distinct products worth understanding — lubricants and vaginal moisturisers — and they serve different purposes.
 Lubricants are applied immediately before sexual activity to reduce friction in the moment.
 Vaginal moisturisers are used regularly (typically every two to three days) to maintain baseline tissue hydration over time, much like a daily facial moisturiser.
 Both are available over the counter and are recommended by clinicians.
 For toy use, always choose a water-based lubricant with silicone toys.
 For glass or stainless steel toys, either water-based or silicone-based formulas work well.

-A: HRT is a well-established and effective treatment for menopausal symptoms, including sexual health symptoms, and it’s worth discussing with your GP if you haven’t already.
-If you’re experiencing vaginal dryness because of changes in hormone levels, you may be prescribed creams, gels, patches, or medicines to increase oestrogen — this is called HRT, though it is not recommended for everybody, and your doctor can advise on whether it is suitable for you.
+HRT is a well-established and effective treatment for menopausal symptoms, including sexual health symptoms.
+It’s worth discussing with your GP if you haven’t already.
+If you’re experiencing vaginal dryness due to hormonal changes, you may be prescribed creams, gels, patches, or medicines to increase oestrogen.
+This is called HRT, though it is not recommended for everybody, and your doctor can advise on whether it is suitable for you.

 It’s also worth knowing that local oestrogen therapy — applied directly to the vaginal area rather than taken systemically — is a separate option.
-Local oestrogen is available via prescription, can be taken safely for a long time with no associated risks, and your symptoms of vaginal dryness and discomfort should improve after about three months of use.
+Local oestrogen is available via prescription and can be taken safely for a long time with no associated risks.
+Your symptoms of vaginal dryness and discomfort should improve after about three months of use.

-A: Yes, though it’s worth being honest that this is the more complex piece of the puzzle.
+Yes, though it’s worth being honest that this is the more complex piece of the puzzle.
 Reduced libido during menopause has both physical and psychological roots.
-Hormone changes are only part of a complex set of factors that influence sexual activity at midlife and beyond.
-Social changes, changes in body image and self-esteem, concerns about ageing, and partner sexual problems may all affect desire.
+Hormonal changes are only part of a complex set of factors that influence sexual activity at midlife and beyond.
+Social changes, body image concerns, self-esteem issues, and partner sexual problems may all affect desire.

 On the physical side, addressing the symptoms that make sex uncomfortable — dryness, pain, reduced sensitivity — often has a knock-on effect on desire.
 It’s difficult to want something that hurts or feels unrewarding.
 Restoring comfort and pleasure frequently restores interest too.